 Article Overview: Hiking the Precipice Trail in Acadia

-Precipice Trail ranks as the hardest hike in Acadia National Park and sits with the behemoth hikes of Half Dome in Yosemite and Angels Landing of Zion as the most formidable in the park system.
+Precipice Trail at Acadia ranks as the hardest hike in Acadia National Park and sits with the behemoth hikes of Half Dome in Yosemite and Angels Landing of Zion as the most formidable in the park system.
 Half Dome has cables.
 Angels Landing has chains.
-Precipice Trail has ladders.
-You don’t harness in or clip on, so not quite a via ferrata setup.
+Precipice Trail in Acadia has ladders.

-Another thing that stands out about Precipice Trail in Acadia National Park is the length.
 At just 2-3 miles roundtrip, it doesn’t seem as daunting as the other steep trails.
 Don’t let that fool you.
+Let’s walk the edge step-by-step.

-- Things to Know Before You Visit Acadia National Park
+- 5 Quick Things to Know Before Visiting Death Valley National Park

 - Precipice Trail in Acadia National Park: Step-By-Step